jlozovei/me/README.md

 # jlozovei

 Hi there!
 Nice to see you here.
-This repo is dedicated to my personal website, my resumee and some cool info about me :smile:
+This repo is dedicated to my personal website, my resume and some cool info about me :smile:

 > [Se você preferir, esse conteúdo também está disponível em português](https://github.com/jlozovei/me/blob/master/README-pt.md) 🇧🇷